apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

-## MockedProvider
+## `MockedProvider`

-To test the component in true isolation, we can mock all calls to the GraphQL endpoint.
-This makes the UI consistent every time tests are run, since they don't depend on any remote data.
+The `react-apollo/test-utils` module exports a `MockedProvider` component which simplifies the testing of React components by mocking calls to the GraphQL endpoint.
+This allows the tests to be run in isolation and provides consistent results on every run by removing the dependence on remote data.

-react-apollo provides the `MockedProvider` component in the `react-apollo/test-utils` library to do just that! `MockedProvider` allows us to specify the exact results that should be returned for a certain query using the `mocks` prop.
+By using this `MockedProvider` component, it's possible to specify the exact results that should be returned for a certain query using the `mocks` prop.

-Here's an example of a test for the above `Dog` component using `MockedProvider`:
+Here's an example of a test for the above `Dog` component using `MockedProvider`, which shows how to define the mocked response for `GET_DOG_QUERY`:

 ```js
 // dog.test.js